-- 1. The Company paid consulting fees to Octavian Capital Corp., a company owned by Mr. Williams. - The Company has a consulting arrangement with 0872599 BC Ltd., a company partially owned by Mr. Darrell Rader, the President, pursuant to which 0872599 BC Ltd. agrees to provide management consulting services to the Company in exchange for a monthly fee of \$16,500. - The Company paid consulting fees to Spartan Pacific Financial Ltd. ("Spartan"), a company owned by Mr. Cale J. Moodie, the CFO, in exchange for Spartan providing financial accounting and financial reporting services to the Company for a monthly fee of \$3,250. - 4.
-The Company has a consulting arrangement with Mr. Stephen R. Maynard under which he is compensated for his services as Vice President Exploration through a regular monthly consulting fee of \$10,750. - 5.
-The Company paid fees to Paradex, Inc., a company owned by Mr. David M. Jones, a Director, in exchange for Paradex providing geological consulting services to the Company. - 6.
+- 1. The Company has a consulting arrangement with 0872599 BC Ltd., a company partially owned by Mr. Darrell Rader, the President, pursuant to which 0872599 BC Ltd. agrees to provide management consulting services to the Company in exchange for a monthly fee of \$16,500. - 2.
+The Company paid consulting fees to Spartan Pacific Financial Ltd. ("Spartan"), a company owned by Mr. Cale J. Moodie, the CFO, in exchange for Spartan providing financial accounting and financial reporting services to the Company. - 3.
+The Company has a consulting arrangement with Mr. Stephen R. Maynard under which he is compensated for his services as Vice President Exploration through a regular monthly consulting fee of \$10,750. - 4.
+The Company paid fees to Paradex, Inc., a company owned by Mr. David M. Jones, a Director, in exchange for Paradex providing geological consulting services to the Company. - 5.
 The Company paid consulting fees to IMDEX Inc., a company owned by Dr. Peter Megaw, a Director, in exchange for IMDEX providing consulting and geological consulting services to the Company.

-At April 30, 2020, \$5,730 (2019 - \$49,203) (included in accounts payable and accrued liabilities) is due to directors, officers, and companies with a director in common, as follows:
+At April 30, 2021, \$137,344 (April 30, 2020 - \$5,730) (included in accounts payable and accrued liabilities) is due to directors, officers, and companies with a director in common.
+Amounts due to related parties are non-interest bearing, with no fixed terms of repayments.